NeueDarshan/simple_ConTeXt/README.md

 ### Builder

+To get the builder working, it needs to be able to find the `context` program on your machine.
+If you have only one version of `context` installed and it's on your environment `PATH` variable, then you don't need to do anything.

-Open the simple ConTeXt settings file via `Preferences: simple_ConTeXt Settings` in the command palette or
-`Preferences ▶ Package Settings ▶ simple_ConTeXt ▶ Settings` from the menu bar.
+Otherwise, you should tell simple ConTeXt where `context` is located at.
+To do so, open the simple ConTeXt settings file via `Preferences: simple_ConTeXt Settings` in the command palette or `Preferences ▶ Package Settings ▶ simple_ConTeXt ▶ Settings` from the menu bar.
-Under the `paths` key, put in a key-value entry for the ConTeXt installation on your machine: the key is just a name for that installation, and the value should be the path to the `context` binaries.
+Under the `program_locations.ConTeXt_paths` key, put in a key-value entry for the ConTeXt installation on your machine: the key is just a convenient name for that installation, and the value should be the path to the `context` binaries.
 For example: if you have the `context` program located at `/some-path/context/tex/texmf-linux-64/bin/context` (so the ConTeXt installation tree's root is at `/some-path/context/`), then you should write something like

 ```json
 {